Penguin-Watch/Old_penguin_watch_camera_processing/README.md

 To make changes to scripts, check out a branch from the master, modify the code, then submit pull request.

-NOTE: DO NOT commit any files larger than 100MB without first adding to git lfs
+NOTE: DO NOT commit any files larger than 100MB without first adding to git lfs (and then nothing over 1GB)

 TERMINAL: